All posts

 )}

-The SDK reads the same ky_ cookie as the Worker — so if a visitor was already assigned by the edge, the component respects that assignment.
+The SDK reads the same ky_ cookie as the middleware — so if a visitor was already assigned at the edge, the component respects that assignment.
 No conflicts, no double-assignment.

 This is best for: